SlashScreen/terrain3d_nav_bake/README.md

 Unfortunately, it is slow, and crashes a lot.

+## How to install

+Add these files to `addons/nav_baker` and enable the plugin.
+Requires Terrain3D.

 ## How to use
 1. Add a ChunkBaker node to the scene, and put everything you want baked underneath it like a regular navigation region.
 2. Assign a folder for it to save the bundle into, point it at the terrain 3D, and then add a navigation mesh resource.
 This will be duplicated during the baking process, and so all meshes will use the settings here.